 So you've cleaned out your closet, and you have a pile of unwanted clothes you'd rather donate than toss.
 You've also noticed those bins around town that ask you to fill them up with clothes to be donated to charities.
 It is possible to deduct these donations on your taxes as long as you plan to itemize.
 However, you do need to do some homework on the cost of those clothes.
-If you need a receipt, donating to a drop-off box may not be the best idea.
+If you need a receipt, donating to a clothes drop off box may not be the best idea.

-Not all drop-off boxes are created equal.
+Not all drop-off boxes are created equal, however.
 The IRS only allows taxpayers to take deductions for donations made to a "qualified" organization.
 If you donate to one not on that list, you can feel good about yourself but you won't get a tax break even if you have a receipt.
 It's up to you to check with the IRS, or the organization itself, for that group's current tax status.

 2018 Standard Deduction Changes